 The Living Field project began 19 years ago.
 The name and concept were proposed by Geoff Squire in 2001.
 The garden and its habitats were designed by Gladys Wright, built by science and farm staff and opened to the public in 2004.
 It’s time to assess where we are and what might come next.
 We therefore examine some local and international initiatives in the food chain to help judge where the Living Field stands.

 Of the many organisations we have worked with over the years, Nourish Scotland offers the most comprehensive set of practical aims based on improving the food chain as a system, as a set of connected and interdependent parts that need to evolve as a whole.

 Here we look at one of Nourish’s achievements – the Conference held earlier in November 2019.
 Their Food Atlas of 2018 will be featured later.
-In each case, Nourish defined several parts of the system needed for the whole to work effectively.
+In each case, Nourish defined those parts of the system that need to be in good shape for the whole to work effectively.

 The Nourish system goes well beyond the biophysical properties of soil, agronomy and climate to include human health and wellbeing, the end of malnutrition and hunger in Scotland and the cultural and political will to make this happen.
 As a further step in our own evolution, we consider those topics from the Conference in which the Living Field already operates and those it might need to move in to.

 The Conference held in Edinburgh 21-22 November 2019 aimed to devise a Game Plan for a Good Food Nation.
 Its basic premise is that the food system is broken and needs radical change.
 It brought together people with a very wide range of interests and expertise.
 (Nourish will publish a full report in due course.)